ElenaScholz/gwp-validation/README.md

 \Input\NasaFlood\01_GlobalGWP

 **Note:** We used already processed time series dataset containing daily Lake Area information in km², as well as coordinates for each lake in form of latitude/longitude information.
-The information are stored in two corresponding files: one containing coordinates, one the time series.
+The information is stored in two corresponding files: one containing coordinates, one the time series.

 Furthermore we removed the 29.02. for all leap years.